timohissink/wazuh-bitwarden-integration/README.md

 cat /etc/bitwarden-wazuh/.rules_mode
 ```

-If your Wazuh manager already uses IDs in the `100250`–`100294` range, select `custom` mode and renumber the deployed rules to an unused range.
+Before deploying rules, the installer checks other Wazuh rule files for use of IDs in the `100250`–`100294` range.
+It stops before changing the Wazuh configuration if it finds a conflict.
+If your Wazuh manager already uses that range, select `custom` mode and renumber the deployed rules to an unused range.
 The installer will not overwrite those local changes.

 ## Verify the installation